-Growth and Value Effect on Jakarta Islamic Index: Analysis towards Performance of Sharia Equity Mutual Fund
+Growth and Value Effect on Jakarta Islamic Index: An Analysis towards Performance of Sharia Equity Mutual Fund

 Sylva Alif Rusmita*, Marhanum Che Mohd Salleh , Puji Sucia Sukmaningrum, Siti Zulaikha

 Abstract.
 Growth and Value Effect on Jakarta Islamic Index: Analysis towards Performance of Sharia Equity Mutual Fund.
-This study provides evidence that value and growth stocks are able to explain Net Asset Value of Sharia Mutual Fund.
-By using growth and value stock in 2013-2017, it can be used to predict Mutual Fund profit, so prior to any losses or lower Net Asset Value to customers, investment managers and investors may estimate the profit or loss obtained.
-This study uses quantitative method with the latest secondary data from companies indexed in the Jakarta Islamic Index and Sharia Mutual Fund data.
-The results of statistical tests show that growth and value shares equally affect the profit of Sharia Mutual Funds.
-Growth Stock has a larger R-Square than stock value.
-While the ratios that give most affect Net Asset Value of Sharia Mutual Fund is the Return on Equity and Book to Market Value.It is expected that the results of this study can provide additional insight to investment managers when choosing a portfolio for investors.
-For investors, this information is useful to predict the risk and return they will receive.
+This study provides evidence that value and stocks’ growth able to explain Net Asset Value of Sharia Mutual Fund.
+It is important for investment managers and investors to estimate future profit or loss that may happen on their mutual funds prior they venture into the investment platform.
+This study therefore is conducted to prove that factors including value and growth may affect the future profit of Shariah Mutual Funds.
+Based on quantitative analysis with secondary data from companies indexed in the Jakarta Islamic Index and Sharia Mutual Fund from year 2013 to 2017, it is found thatboth growth and value of stock have equally affected the profit of Sharia Mutual Funds.
+In addition, growth of stock has a larger R-Square than its value which means that the investors or fund managers would need to observe the stock growth more often than its value in order to predict future profitability of Shariah funds.
+It is expected that the results of this study can provide additional insight to investment managers when choosing a portfolio for investors.
+For investors, this information is useful to predict the risk and return that they will receive from the investment.

 Keywords: Net Asset Value Sharia Mutual Fund, Sharia Value Stock and Sharia Growth Stock

 Abstrak.
-Pengaruh Nilai Saham Growth dan Valued pada Indeks Islam Jakarta: Analisis terhadap Kinerja Reksa Dana Saham Syariah.
-Penelitian ini memberikan bukti bahwa growth dan valued saham mampu menjelaskan Nilai Aktiva Bersih Reksa Dana Syariah.
-Dengan menggunakan pertumbuhan dan nilai saham pada 2013-2017, dapat digunakan untuk memprediksi laba Reksa Dana, jadi sebelum kerugian atau Nilai Aktiva Bersih lebih rendah untuk pelanggan, manajer investasi dan investor dapat memperkirakan laba atau rugi yang diperoleh.
-Penelitian ini menggunakan metode kuantitatif dengan data sekunder terbaru dari perusahaan yang diindeks dalam Indeks Islam Jakarta dan data Reksa Dana Syariah.
-Hasil uji statistik menunjukkan bahwa pertumbuhan dan nilai saham sama-sama memengaruhi laba Reksa Dana Syariah.
-Growth Stock memiliki R-Square lebih besar dari nilai saham.
-Sedangkan rasio yang memberikan pengaruh paling besar terhadap Nilai Aktiva Bersih Reksa Dana Syariah adalah Return on Equity dan Book to Market Value.
+Pengaruh Pertumbuhan serta Nilai terhadap Indeks Islam Jakarta: Analisis terhadap Kinerja Reksa Dana Saham Syariah.
+Penelitian ini memberikan bukti bahwa pertumbuhan dan nilai saham mampu menjelaskan Nilai Aktiva Bersih Reksa Dana Syariah.
+Adalah penting bagi pengurus pelaburan dan pelabur untuk menganggarkan keuntungan atau kerugian masa depan yang mungkin berlaku sebelum mereka menceburi platform pelaburan.
+Oleh itu kajian ini dijalankan untuk membuktikan bahawa faktor-faktor termasuk nilai dan pertumbuhan saham boleh menjejaskan keuntungan masa depan Syariah Mutual Funds.
+Berdasarkan analisis kuantitatif dengan data sekunder dari syarikat-syarikat yang diindeks dalam indeks Jakarta Islamic and Sharia Mutual Fund dari tahun 2013 hingga 2017, didapati kedua-dua pertumbuhan dan nilai saham sama-sama mempengaruhi keuntungan Dana Saham Syariah.Di samping itu, pertumbuhan saham mempunyai R-Square yang lebih besar daripada nilai saham yang bermaksud pelabur atau pengurus dana perlu melihat pertumbuhan saham lebih kerap berbanding nilainya untuk meramalkan keuntungan masa depan dana Syariah. .
+Diharapkan hasil kajian ini dapat memberikan maklumat tambahan kepada pengurus pelaburan dalam pemilihan portfolio untuk pelabur.
+Bagi pelabur, maklumat ini berguna untuk meramalkan risiko dan pulangan yang akan mereka terima daripada pelaburan.

-Kata kunci: Nilai Aktiva Bersih Reksa Dana Syariah, Valued Saham Syariah dan Growth Saham Syariah
+Kata kunci: Nilai Aktiva Bersih Reksa Dana Syariah, Nilai Saham Syariah dan Pertumbuhan Saham Syariah

 Introduction

 Investment can be done by investing some funds in real as well as financial assets.
 Tandelilin (2010: 2) defines investment as "a commitment to a number of funds or other resources being made at the moment, with the aim of gaining some profit in the future".
 According to Ibrahim (2013), investment is a highly recommended muamalah activity as it allows the properties to become productive and at the same time bring benefits to others.
-In addition, investment also a good medium of wealth spinning if it is done in a proper manner.
+In addition, investment is also a good medium of wealth spinning if it is done in a proper manner.
 This activity basically promotes income distribution from the wealthy people to the poor.
-Afterall, Islam requires Muslim to purify wealth including from investment activities which is through zakat.
+Afterall, Islam requires Muslim to purify wealth including from investment, business, and production activities which is through zakat and sadaqah.